Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

-Andy laughs and says, “Fear creates Gods.
+Andy laughed and said, “Fear creates Gods.
 It’s actually hilarious.
 Follow your hiss folks, follow your hiss.”

 Mathias was talking on his phone in the language of Lingala, and this triggered thoughts for Red on the Journalist & Writer Solomon Tshekisho Plaatje who translated William Shakespeare’s works into Setswana and collected African folklore and proverbs furthermore traveled around the country on a bicycle.
 Mathias can you translate poems into Lingala?

-Andy then randomly blurted out, “There is no such thing as spiderwire or e-wire, like karma bs, some man made-shit to catch real spirits in the flesh or some other kind of catch 23.”
-Andy laughs and says, “Men get the Medea’s too!
+Andy randomly blurted out, “There is no such thing as spiderwire or e-wire, like karma bs, some man made-shit to catch real spirits in the flesh or some other kind of catch 23 and a half.”
+Andy laughed and said, “Men get the Medea’s too!
 So Boet you wanted to be a train engineer, tell me about this dream, please.”

 Red was at work in talks online with Publishers, Antonio D’Alfonso from Canada, Dany WR from Brazil and Richard Krawiec from the U.S.A. around the world to help educate Mathias, Poet Bill Drake, and the Poets of Africa on publishing, small presses and creating an Anthology of Great Poets from Africa.

 Andy laughed and said, “Red lets go back to America, and get the RxR’s to do this, lets quit right now, our braiding online has been a private fancy, but our Youtube Channel says different.
-God Bess Mathias get off the cell phone, and get a laptop and e-shovel and dig with us!”
+God Bless Mathias, get off the cell phone, get a laptop, and e-shovel, and dig with us!”

 Mathias replied, “l don’t regard myself as even very good but I don’t believe in babysitting lazy poets.”

-Andy laughs and says, “You are great Mathias.
+Andy laughed and said, “You are great Mathias.
 I love this guy Red, he has what it takes.
 Boet find Mathias a laptop asap when we get stationed please.
-Mathias Les Claypool of the band Primus and Tom Araya of the band Slayer one time when I seen them in concert looked me in the eyes through a whole song before, so yes that is correct, select the audience, and look them in the eyes, they’ll never forget it and appreciate it.”
+Mathias Les Claypool of the band Primus and Tom Araya of the band Slayer one time when I seen them in concert.
+They looked me in the eyes through a whole song before, so yes that is correct, select the audience, and look them in the eyes, they’ll never forget it and appreciate it.”
 Andy thought about his and Red’s Last Song, we are precious he thought, we all are!
 “Mathias true Poets can’t leave Poetry to long, they’ll return.”

-Andy laughs and says, “Brilliant, Boet is catching on.
+Andy laughed and said, “Brilliant, Boet is catching on.
 Alright Boet, give me a high five!”

 Slap!
 Their hands meet with wisdom, and understanding.

 Red smiled and spoke, Andy we are about to be taken to a whole new level.
-Each generation inherits Andy.
+Each generation inherits.

-Andy smiles and says, “Keeping me on track are ye?” and laughs.
+Andy smiled and asked, “Keeping me on track are ye?” and laughed.

 Boet pulled up a video song on his laptop called “Rock the Horse Song” by the Bushmen of the Kalahari Desert, and it was grand.

-They are in some ways, a lot like the Inuit of Canada, said Red, They have managed to live off this harsh environment for hundreds and thousands of years, and yet, they seem friendly.
+They are in some ways, a lot like the Inuit of Canada, Red said, They have managed to live off this harsh environment for hundreds and thousands of years, and yet, they seem friendly.

-“Ya Ya Mathias,” said Andy laughing “You hear that.”
+“Ya Ya Mathias,” Andy said and laughed, “You hear that.”
 Andy had a notion, and remembered he needed to contact all Poets in the Facebook Poetry Africa Group for their locations, and websites and channels on the internet for up and coming sharing, promoting and learning.

-Andy looked at Red, and asks, “Hmm who does nowadays?
+Andy looked at Red, and asked, “Hmm who does nowadays?
 Colleges are just a money racket now.
 Curious, does Egypt still have free college education?”